 Rescuers chip fallen climber from ice on Alaska mountain

+The helicopter pilot flew the solo climber, Metzler, to an ambulance at Talkeetna.
 Bad weather kept the helicopter on the ground for a few hours.
-When conditions improved Monday afternoon, it flew back to the crevasse with more three more rescuers armed with power tools to chip away the ice quicker.
+When conditions improved Monday afternoon, the pilot flew back to the crevasse with more three more rescuers and a pneumatic hammer-chisel loaned by the Talkeetna Volunteer Fire Department.

 As of Monday, the park service had registered 1,084 mountaineers to climb Denali this year, and 527 were on the mountain.
 The agency said 386 climbers had completed their climbs, and 122 people had reached the top.